santosh/ansible/README.md

 # ansible-configs

-Ansible configs for my personal projects.
+Ansible configs that manages my infrastructure at home and cloud.

 ## Packages